-Diluted loss per share has not been presented as it is anti-dilutive.
+Diluted net income per share has not been presented as it rounds to the same amount as basic net income per share.
+Diluted net loss per share has not been presented as it is anti-dilutive.

 12. FINANCIAL INSTRUMENTS

 The Company's financial instruments include cash and cash equivalents, term deposits, accounts and other receivables, investments, accounts payable and accrued liabilities.